 How to get around Rhodes

 There are few popular ways to travel around Rhodes.
-Rental car, moped, or four wheeler.
+Rental car, moped, or ATV.
 Rhodes is a relatively large island and if you are a family a rental car is the number one way to go.
 Just be aware that sometimes the Greeks can drive a little…crazy.
 If it’s your first time renting a car make sure to read a few of our tips.

 The most popular way to get around is via motorbike.
 You can usually rent a motorbike for about €15 a day, and the Greeks are generally willing to cut you a deal if the longer you rent.

 Where to stay on Rhodes